 One of the many functions of the skin is to act as a barrier to infection.
-It keeps out the sort of bacteria which can enter the bloodstream and cause problems with a new hip, knee or other implant.
+It keeps out the sort of bacteria which can enter the bloodstream and cause problems with a new hip, a replaced knee or other implant.

 This is why it is important to avoid cuts, grazes or even insect bites before your operation.
 Infected eczema, psoriasis, leg ulcers or other open wounds could also lead to an operation being cancelled on the day.

 When you go to hospital for your pre-operation assessment, the outpatient nurse will check your skin for any problems and it is important that you declare any skin conditions which might not otherwise be noticed.
 If there is a problem with your skin you will be given advice and medication to deal with it before your operation.

 If you damage your skin or you have a flare-up of a skin condition between your pre-operation assessment and your treatment, it is vital that you call the Outpatient Department and ask to speak to a nurse.
 The nurse will be able to discuss your concerns and decide if it is necessary or you to attend another assessment.